Jieyab89/OSINT-Cheat-sheet/README.md

 [![Github Badge](https://img.shields.io/badge/-Jieyab89-black?style=flat&logo=github&logoColor=white&link=https://github.com/Jieyab89/)](https://github.com/Jieyab89)

 Contains a list of OSINT tools, OSINT tips, datasets, Maltego transform and others.
-There are free and paid tools you can use and owner is not responsible, only for knowledge or educational purposes.
-Sorry if some of the resources have closed the service or error owner doesn't always check what's going on with the resources here, thank you
+There are free and paid tools you can use and owner is not responsible (take your own risks), only for knowledge or educational purposes.
+Apologies if some of the resources are no longer available or contain errors, as the owner does not regularly check the status of these resources, thank you.

-# Tips and trick safe guide using resources
+# Tips & Trick Safe Guide Using Resources

-- Use virtual machine, fake host or docker image
+- Use virtual machine, fake host or docker machine
 - Use private network e.g vpn, tor, p2p
 - Use second account (not you real account)
 - Read ToS the resouces
-- Enable your firewall and IDS
+- Enable your firewall, AV and IDS on your host or machine
+- Strict your browser with the privacy extension disable js, ads and more
 - Dont upload your private files make sure you have clean personal file in folder
+- Scan the files will you download

+# These Resources Are Recommend For

+- IT Security
+- CTF Player
+- Journalist
+- Investigator
+- Cyber Crime
+- Researcher & Annalist
+- Law Enforcer
+- General

-# Linux Distribution for OSINT
+# Linux Distribution For OSINT

 You can build it with VM or Live USB make sure you have sandbox machine